catcueto/bellabeat-casestudy/README.md

 First, all the necessary data is loaded for analaysis on Google BigQuery.
 To identify the number of unique Ids for each table, I run the following query:

 ```
+-- Will yield unique IDs for each tbale
 SELECT DISTINCT Id FROM `bellabeatcasestudy-379900.Bellabeat.dailyActivity`;
 SELECT DISTINCT Id FROM `bellabeatcasestudy-379900.Bellabeat.dailyCalories`;
 SELECT DISTINCT Id FROM `bellabeatcasestudy-379900.Bellabeat.dailyIntensities`;